mlx93/chainequity-mlx/memory-bank/systemPatterns.md

 **Tradeoff**: None - this is strictly better.

-### 4. Gnosis Safe Ownership
+### 4. Gnosis Safe Ownership (Production) vs Single-Sig (Demo)
-**Decision**: All admin functions use `onlyOwner` modifier, contract owned by Gnosis Safe.
+**Production Design**: All admin functions use `onlyOwner` modifier, contract owned by Gnosis Safe (2-of-3 multi-sig).

+**Demo Implementation**: Contract deployed with admin wallet as owner for simplified demonstration.

 **Rationale**: Securities compliance requires multi-party controls.
-No single person should control token issuance.
+No single person should control token issuance in production.
+Demo uses single-sig to avoid multi-sig coordination complexity during demonstrations.

-**Tradeoff**: Admin operations require coordination between 2 signers.
-Acceptable for securities use case.
+**How It Works**:
+- **Demo Setup**:
+  - Admin wallet (`0x4f10f93e2b0f5faf6b6e5a03e8e48f96921d24c6`) is the contract owner
+  - Backend signs transactions directly with `ADMIN_PRIVATE_KEY`
+  - All admin functions (mint, burn, approve, split, symbol change) work immediately
+  - Gnosis Safe exists (`0x6264F29968e8fd2810cB79fb806aC65dAf9db73d`) but is not used as owner

+- **Production Setup** (how it should be deployed):
+  - Deploy contract with Gnosis Safe address as owner (change line 24 in `Deploy.s.sol`)
+  - Backend submits transactions TO the Safe (not directly to contract)
+  - Requires 2-of-3 signatures to execute any admin function
+  - Admin wallet becomes one of the Safe signers, not the contract owner

+**Migration Path**: To convert demo to production:
+1. Deploy new GatedToken with Safe as owner: `new GatedToken("Name", "SYMBOL", SAFE_ADDRESS)`
+2. Update backend to use Safe SDK for transaction submission
+3. Configure Safe with appropriate signers and threshold
+4. Test all admin operations with multi-sig workflow

+**Tradeoff**: Demo requires trust in single admin key.
+Production distributes trust across multiple signers.

 ### 5. Allowlist Gating via `_update()` Hook
 **Decision**: Override OpenZeppelin's `_update()` internal function to check recipient approval on all transfers.